vanhoangkha/Networking-fundamentals/Day55_Virtualizations_and_Cloud_Part1.md

 - PRIVATE CLOUDS are generally only used by large enterprises
 - Although the CLOUD is PRIVATE, it may be owned by a THIRD PARTY
-    - For example: AWS provides PRIVATE CLOUD SERVICES for the American DoD
+    - Ví dụ: AWS provides PRIVATE CLOUD SERVICES for the American DoD
 - PRIVATE CLOUDS may be ON or OFF PREMISES
     - Many people assume “CLOUD” and “ON-PREM” are two different things but that is not always the case
-- The same kind of SERVICES offered are the same as in PUBLIC CLOUDS (SaaS, PaaS, IaaS) but the infrastructure is reserved for a SINGLE ORGANIZATION
+- The same kind of SERVICES offered are the same as in PUBLIC CLOUDS (SaaS, PaaS, IaaS) but the Hạ tầng is reserved for a SINGLE ORGANIZATION

 - COMMUNITY CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1c9008e9-205b-4ca8-8236-fc0b02c3addc)

 - Least common CLOUD deployment
-- Similar to PRIVATE CLOUD, but the INFRASTRUCTURE is reserved for use by a SPECIFIC GROUP or ORGANIZATION
+- Similar to PRIVATE CLOUD, but the Hạ tầng is reserved for use by a SPECIFIC GROUP or ORGANIZATION

 - PUBLIC CLOUD